Isabelle haile

 Isabelle Haile is an award-winning Ethiopian-Romanian soprano who has received her vocal training in Moldova, Italy, and the United Kingdom.

-Isabelle is one of six singers to have been selected to form the group ‘Academy Bach Scholars’ at the Royal Academy of Music.
-Thanks to this engagement, she performs regularly under the direction of internationally renowned conductors, such as Philippe Herreweghe and John Butt.
-She is also a member of the Sarum Consort, Salisbury and a Choral Scholar at St Mary of the Angels Church, Bayswater.
 The soprano began her music studies at the age of seven, playing the piano and singing in one of the most prestigious youth choir in Moldova, named 'Voices of Spring'.
-Isabelle sang with the Cantoria of the Accademia Nazionale di Santa Cecilia in Rome, was a founding member of the London Youth Choir and is a member of the Philharmonia Chorus.
+Isabelle sang with the Cantoria of the Accademia Nazionale di Santa Cecilia in Rome, is an alumna of the London Youth Choir and a member of the Philharmonia Chorus.

-Isabelle’s skill in performing sacred music was officially recognized in November 2014.
+Isabelle’s skill in performing sacred music was first recognized in November 2014.
 The soprano was awarded the ‘Provincia di Roma’ Special Prize for her rendition of Monteverdi’s ‘Jubilet tota civitas’ in the Final of the International Sacred Music Competition 2014 in Rome.
 In November 2015, Isabelle performed as a soloist in a concert for Her Royal Highness Princess Anne at Senate House with the occasion of Foundation Day at the University of London.
+Isabelle's most recent achievement is having been awarded the Audience Prize and joint Second Prize at the International Handel Singing Competition 2024.

 Isabelle is interested in new music and she enjoys collaborating with musicians from a variety of disciplines.
 In 2017, Isabelle was the soprano soloist in Dr. Edward Nesbit’s composition ‘Time Passes’ commissioned for QMUL Orchestra, Choir, and the East London Music Group to perform together in celebration of the 80th and 130th anniversaries of the People's Palaces.